EricMarcantonio/portfolio/pages/lessons/Career Exploration.md

 digital marketing analyst
 IT systems analyst
 quantitative analyst
-Related: Everything You Need To Know About Data Science as a Career

 ## Database administrator
 Primary duties: Database administrators (DBAs) are responsible for maintaining and managing software databases, such as user accounts, statistical surveys, client records, library catalogues, and census information.
 They often provide secure access to databases and create backup solutions to prevent data loss in the event of system failure.
 DBAs may help develop stages of database systems.
 They can also diagnose and troubleshoot database system issues, install patches and updates to optimize database systems, test modifications to database structures, and update anti-virus software.
 Some common careers related to database administration include: